Apartments or hotels?

-My sis took a beautiful picture that night which you can see below:
+My sister took a beautiful picture that night which you can see below:

-After talking my sister into going to Luca after our visit to the Cote d’Azur, I started my usual research on the usual sites.
+After talking my sister into going to Lucca after our visit to the Cote d’Azur, I started my usual research on the usual sites.
 I’m not actually sure how I found Villa Cheli but I’m definitely glad I did.
 I chose this hotel in part because we planned to have a rental car in order to see both Lucca and Pisa which looked to be easily accessible from the hotel.
-(It turned out to be way more complicated getting in and out of Lucca and parking outside the walls than I thought it would be even after I researched the driving instructions but part of that was having the misfortune to go to Lucca on the last day of a huge local festival.)
+(I was totally wrong though and you can read how challenging it was to get into Lucca and Pisa in my Lucca and the Garfagnana and Pisa posts.)

 While the hotel is closer to a main road than it appears to be from the online pictures, the grounds and pool are lovely and our room was spacious and nicely furnished.
 We ate at the onsite restaurant every night but one.
 It is not only convenient but has good food at reasonable prices.
 The bar offers a wide range of wines and other beverages and we enjoyed sitting on the patio at the end of the day, having a glass of wine.

 In 2015 my only complaint was that there were no screens on the windows and for the first time in my 7 visits to Italy there were swarms of mosquitoes.
 We had to leave the windows open at night to keep the room cool and I had huge welts on my arms and hands by the end of our 4 night stay.